-Today folks are gathered at the Computer History Museum in Mountain View, California to celebrate the 50th anniversary of the Mother of All Demos (“MOAD”), a notorious event held in 1968 in San Francisco’s Civic Auditorium, where SRI’s Douglas Engelbart and others demonstrated computer systems they were developing and which many folks point to as one of the most important events to presage and shape our digital technology environment today.
+Today folks are gathered at the Computer History Museum in Mountain View, California to celebrate the 50th anniversary of the Mother of All Demos (“MOAD”).
+Held in 1968 in San Francisco’s Civic Auditorium, SRI’s Douglas Engelbart and others demonstrated networked computer systems they were developing, including the mouse, hypertext, and real-time collaborative editing.
+The MOAD has become a notorious event in computer and internet history, both presaging and shaping the digital technology environment we live in now.

-While it’s clear that the demo was a key historical moment — not only for technology, but also for digital culture and practices where the “MOAD” is still perhaps the reigning model for how one should expose one’s work to wider audiences — there’s an inadvertent telling moment at the very start of the demo where Engelbart misspeaks, chuckles and then corrects himself that says as much about what has unfolded since the “MOAD” as any technology or practice actually demoed:
+While it’s clear that the demo was a key historical moment — not only for technology, but also for digital culture and practices where the MOAD is still perhaps the reigning model for how one should expose one’s work to wider audiences — there’s an inadvertent telling moment at the very start of the demo where Engelbart misspeaks, chuckles, and then corrects himself, that maybe says as much about what has unfolded since the MOAD as any technology or practice actually demoed:

 If in your office you as an intellectual worker were supplied with a computer display backed up by a computer that was alive for you all day and was instantly responsible — responsive…[chuckle]…instantly responsive to every action you had, how much value could you derive from that?